Skip to main content

 Engine design document

-Entries marked with βœ” are mostly or fully complete (are used widely throughout the engine and plugins), and πŸ› means this area needs quite a bit of work before it's usable or it's simply not implemented.
+Entries marked with βœ” are mostly or fully complete (are used widely throughout the engine and plugins), ❌ means not started yet, and πŸ› means this area is a work in progress.
+These markers will be updated periodically.

 Overall architecture